2022-Spring-Cohort/mastery-clinardjw/README.md

 ## The Required Tasks:
 1. Add a hashtag system to our posts.
-The hashtag should be connected to the posts in a way that a post can have different hashtags and a hashtag can be associated with different posts.
+The hashtag should be connected to the posts in a way that a post can have different hashtags and a hashtag can be associated with different posts. many to many
   - Create a `Hashtag` POJO and provide the correct JPA entity mapping for it and the `POSTS`
   - Create a `single-hashtag-template.html` file that matches the uses the same style.css file as the other templates and has a similar style to the other pages.
 This page should display the posts associated with it's specfic hashtag